-Choosing a patio door style often comes down to a matter of aesthetics and functionality.
+Choosing a sliding patio door style or a french patio door style often comes down to a matter of aesthetics and functionality.
 Below are three of the basic patio door styles and a brief description of each.

 - Sliding Patio Doors – sometimes called gliding doors, bypass doors, or slider doors – are extremely popular.
 They let in a lot of natural light and are easy to maintain.
 Slider doors consist of two or more individual panels, at least one of which slides back and forth on hidden rollers.
 The sliding panels can combine with fixed panels to create dramatically broad expanses of glass.
 Panels slide parallel to the wall so they don’t interfere with furniture placement or walking areas.
 Sliding doors are often used when space is limited because swinging doors need room to swing inward or outward when opened.